-2.2 Compensatory Time Off
+2.2 Compensatory Time

-A maximum of eighty (80) hours of compensatory time off may be accrued by an employee by mutual agreement of the employee and the Supervisor.
+A maximum of one hundred twenty (120) hours of compensatory time off may be accrued by an employee by mutual agreement of the employee and the Assistant City Manager.
+Accrual and/or utilization of compensatory time may not be unreasonably denied.